zaphosting/docs/docs/vserver-windows-enshrouded.md

 Now it is time to start your server.
 Head over to the base directory of your Enshrouded server and run **enshrouded_server.exe** to begin the start up process.
 This will open the server's console in a command prompt and begin the startup process.
 You will now be able to connect directly to your server by heading over to the **Find Games** tab, pressing **Add Server** and inputting your Server IP and Port (default is 15636).

-You have successfully installed Enshrouded on your Windows VPS.
+## Conclusion

+Congratulations, you have successfully installed and configurated the Enshrouded server on your VPS!
+If you have any further questions or problems, please contact our support team, who are available to help you every day!